The Aerospace Blockset™ product supports an interface to the third-party FlightGear flight

 FlightGear distributions are available for Linux®, Macintosh, and other platforms from the FlightGear website,

-Windows, requires careful configuration of graphics cards and drivers.
-Consult
+these platforms, like Windows, requires careful configuration of graphics cards

-the documentation and hardware requirements sections at the FlightGear
+and drivers.
+Consult the documentation and hardware requirements sections at the

 Your computer built-in video card, such as NVIDIA® cards, can conflict with FlightGear shaders.
-Consider one of these workarounds:
+Consider this workaround: